pdvrieze/xmlutil/core/android/src/README.md

  - compatibility
  - integration with the native pull parser implementation (reading only)

+For writing XML only the generic writer implementation is used as there are compatibility issues with the native Android implementation.

 # Package nl.adaptivity.xmlutil.core
 Core package for a wrapper that provides XML pull parsing access.
 Note that the implementations may do some adjustments beyond what is provided by the underlying implementation to improve compatibility across platforms.
-The access point to the package/module is (XmlStreaming)[nl.adaptivity.xml.XmlStreaming].
+The access point to the package/module is `[nl.adaptivity.xml.xmlStreaming]` ([nl.adaptivity.xml.IXmlStreaming]).